BarefootCoders/sinatra-logger/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/minodes-sinatra-logger.
+Bug reports and pull requests are welcome on GitHub at https://github.com/minodes/sinatra-logger.
+We would love to see your suggestions, fixes or improvements.

 ## License